Shark IZ682H Vertex Pro Review

 The bristle tweak helped with agitation and got excellent results despite the low airflow.

-Another tweak helping it improve performance is the slower brush rotation in its hard floor setting, so it doesn’t scatter as much debris on the forward pass.
+Another tweak that helps improve performance is the slower brush rotation in its hard floor setting, which reduces the amount of debris scattered during the forward pass.

 Hard Floor Results